When were eyeglasses invented and by whom?

 Photochromic lenses: Photochromic lenses, also referred to as transitions lenses, darken in the sunlight and stay clear indoors.
 Photochromic lenses were invented in the 1960s, but they became popular in the early 2000s.

-Blue light blocking lenses: Since computers became popular household devices in the 1980s (not to mention TVs before that and smartphones after), digital screen interaction has become more prevalent.
-By protecting your eyes from the harmful blue light that emanates from screens, blue light glasses can help prevent digital eye strain and disruptions in your sleep cycle.
+Blue light filtering lenses: Since computers became popular household devices in the 1980s (not to mention TVs before that and smartphones after), digital screen interaction has become more prevalent.
+By reducing your exposure to some of the blue light that emanates from screens, blue light glasses can help make screen time more comfortable.

 WHICH EYEGLASSES ARE BEST FOR YOU?
 Find an eye doctor near you and book an eye exam to learn your vision correction needs or to get a new prescription.